Accident Guide in Virginia

 Exchange contact information with all involved drivers if, of course, you're physically able.
 Grab phone numbers, addresses, license plate numbers, and insurance policy numbers.

 If there are witnesses, try to obtain their contact information as well.

 If you hit a parked vehicle, the responsibility falls on you to locate the owner.
 If you can't find the owner, leave a note.
 Be sure to include more than the word "sorry."
 Write your name, address, phone number, driver's license number, time and date of collision, and estimated damage.
-You must also notify the police within 24 hours of the accident.
+You must also notify the police.